nEXam-App/nEXam-doc/SRS.md

 Create/ Edit Exam - provides the fields for a new exam.
 Also, it should be possible to edit the information of the selected exam here.

 View Exam - shows detailed information about an exam and the estimated time.
-Also provides the oppurtunity to start and stop the time for the estimated tim.
+Also, it provides the opportunity to start and stop the timer for the suggested time.
 It is possible here to navigate to edit exam.

 Error message - a page displaying the error that occurred and the possibility to edit the field with the invalid data or return to the dashboard